 ooddle

 Not a fasting app, but the Metabolic pillar includes meal timing as one tool.
 We use fasting windows where appropriate, alongside food quality, sleep, movement, and stress work.
-People who fast in isolation often regain weight or stall, ooddle treats fasting as part of a system.
+People who fast in isolation often regain weight or stall, ooddle treats fasting as part of a system rather than the headline.

 - For pure timing.
 Zero or Window.